On Air Now

 The hit show, which featured Ricky Tomlinson, Sue Johnson, Ralf Little and the late Caroline Aherne, ran from 1998-2000 and included specials which ran from 2006-2012.

-The former Oasis rocker was a guest on Matt Morgan's Funny How? podcast, where he recalled how the 1994 track ended up being part of the sitcom, and what the show means to him on the whole.
+The former Oasis rocker was a guest on Matt Morgan's Funny How? podcast, earlier this year, where he recalled how the 1994 track ended up being part of the sitcom, and what the show means to him on the whole.

 "I knew (writer and creator) Craig (Cash) from Manchester," Gallagher revealed.
 "I didn’t know Caroline.
 Craig had a radio show in Manchester […] and they just asked could they use the track."